-- A. Purpose.
-To provide an area for various types of more intensive development adjacent to a major highway interchange.
-For the purposes of this section, "tract" shall mean the total lot or lots included in the development application. - B. Uses: - 1.
-Principal permitted uses. - a.
-All those permitted in the BC-2 zone. - b.
-New vehicle sales with incidental sale of used vehicles. - c.
+- 1. Principal permitted uses.

+- a.
+All those permitted in the BC-2 zone.

+- b.
+New vehicle sales with incidental sale of used vehicles.

+- c.
 The following principal uses and no others shall be permitted provided that the use does not create any noise, vibration, smoke, dust, odor, heat, glare, or other objectionable effect in excess of the performance standards for industrial developments as required in §36. - d.
 Scientific or industrial research, testing or experimental laboratory, or product development. - e.
 General business or governmental offices. - f.
 Repair and service of home, business, and/or industrial appliances, equipment, or instruments. - g.
-Assembly of parts manufactured elsewhere.
+Assembly of parts manufactured elsewhere. - h.

-- h.
 Warehouse, storage, packing and crating, and distribution facilities, wholesale sales. - i.
 Data processing, printing, publishing, book binding, engraving, lithographing, reproducing, photo finishing, film processing, radio, television, or cinema studio, or similar establishment. - j.
 Cold storage, frozen food, and food processing. - k.
 General service or contractor's shop including carpenter and cabinet making shop, roofing shop, plumbing shop, furniture repair, light metal working, electrical shop, and similar establishments. - 1.
 Mail order merchandise business provided no more than 10% of the total floor area may be used for retail sales to the general public. - m.
 Commercial greenhouse, nursery, and wholesale florist. - n.
-Self-service storage facilities, subject to the following additional standards: - 1) Off-street parking shall be provided at the office at the rate of two (2) spaces per one hundred (100) storage units plus two (1) spaces for the manager's apartment. - 2) One (1) ten (10) foot wide parking/loading lane shall be provided adjacent to each bay of storage buildings, exclusive of required aisle widths. - 3) The minimum aisle width, exclusive of parking/travel lanes, shall be fifteen (15) feet for one-way traffic flow and twenty-four (24) feet for two-way traffic flow. - 4) Self-service storage facilities shall not exceed three (3) stories in height. - 5) Self-service storage facilities shall be designed so that the exterior of the development is composed of solid masonry walls or a decorative fence, unbroken by garage doors.
+Self-service storage facilities, subject to the following additional standards: - Off-street parking shall be provided at the office at the rate of two (2) spaces per one hundred (100) storage units plus two (1) spaces for the manager's apartment. - 2) One (1) ten (10) foot wide parking/loading lane shall be provided adjacent to each bay of storage buildings, exclusive of required aisle widths. - 3) The minimum aisle width, exclusive of parking/travel lanes, shall be fifteen (15) feet for one-way traffic flow and twenty-four (24) feet for two-way traffic flow.

+- 4) Self-service storage facilities shall not exceed three (3) stories in height. - 5) Self-service storage facilities shall be designed so that the exterior of the development is composed of solid masonry walls or a decorative fence, unbroken by garage doors.
 Chain link fences are specifically prohibited.
-No portion of the facility shall be unprotected by either a solid wall or fence. - 6) Each facility shall be sufficiently landscaped to lessen the impact of the severe exterior wall or fence. - 7) One (1) resident manager's apartment shall be required for onsite supervision.

-- 8) The facility shall agree to include in each storage unit lease a prohibition on the storage of toxic, explosive, hazardous, or illegal materials. - o.
+No portion of the facility shall be unprotected by either a solid wall or fence. - 6) Each facility shall be sufficiently landscaped to lessen the impact of the severe exterior wall or fence. - 7) One (1) resident manager's apartment shall be required for onsite supervision. - 8) The facility shall agree to include in each storage unit lease a prohibition on the storage of toxic, explosive, hazardous, or illegal materials. - o.
 Department Stores.
 [Ord.
 O.16.04, 10/4/04] - p.
 Discount Stores or Clubs not to exceed 100,000 sq. ft. in any configuration including outdoor sales area.
 [Ord.
-O.16.04, 10/4/04] - 2.
-Accessory uses permitted (as permitted in the BC-2 zone)
+0.16.04, 10/4/04] - 2.
+Accessory uses permitted (as permitted in the BC-2 zone) - C. Bulk Standards.
+The following area, yard, and coverage standards shall apply to uses within the BC-1 District: [Ord.
+0.9.24, 5/20/24] - 1.
+Minimum lot area:

-C. Design Standards

-- 1. Minimum development tract size: 20 acres - 2.
+- 5 acres - 2.
 Trip generation: All development shall be designed as to uses such that no more than the following maximum peak hour trips per acre shall be generated:

-Development Tract Size (Acres) Maximum Trip Ends per Acre ^{5, 6, 7}
+Development Tract Size (Acres) Maximum Trip Ends per Acre

 Under 100 acres 31.5

 Greater than 100 acres 27.0